Beef Jerky richtig lagern: So bleibt dein Jerky länger haltbar

 What should I do if my beef jerky becomes too hard?

-"If the consistency of your beef jerky has become too hard, there are a few ways to soften your beef jerky again.
-Check out our blog article: Making Beef Jerky Softer."
+If the texture of your beef jerky has become too hard, there are several ways to soften your beef jerky again.
+Check out our blog article: How to soften beef jerky.

 Ben Jacobs